NeWS: Design

 NeWS included several libraries of user interface elements (widgets), themselves written in NeWS.
 These widgets ran all of their behavior in the NeWS interpreter, and only required communications to an outside program (or more NeWS code) when the widget demanded it.
 For example, a toggle button's display routine can query the button's state (pressed or not) and change its display accordingly.
 The button's PostScript code can also react to mouse clicks by changing its state from "pressed" to "not pressed" and vice versa.
 All this can happen in the windowing server without interaction with the client program, and only when the mouse is released on the button will an event be sent off for handling.
 This was more sophisticated than the X Window System server model, which can only report "mouse button was clicked down here", "mouse is now here", "mouse button was released here" events to a client, which then has to figure out if the event is in the button, switch the state, and finally instruct the server to display the new state.
 If client and server are not on the same machine, these interactions must travel over the network, which results in a delay in responding.

-NeWS was architecturally similar to what is now called AJAX, except that NeWS coherently: